On the sum of a prime and a square-free number with divisibility conditions: Acknowledgements

 \section{Acknowledgements}

-We thank Forrest Francis, Ethan Lee and our supervisor Tim Trudgian for their helpful conversations, and Matteo Bordignon for providing us with early versions of his thesis and bringing the application in Section \ref{subsectapp} to our attention.
+We thank Matteo Bordignon, Forrest Francis, Ethan Lee and our supervisor Tim Trudgian for their helpful conversations.
 We also thank National Computational Infrastructure (NCI) Australia which is supported by the Australian Government and UNSW Canberra for computational resources.